svenbledt/Warmane-Bot/docs/commands/report.md

 ## What it does

-This command report a warmane player for violating server rules. the player will be added to the global user blacklist and the report will be sent to the moderation team for review..
+This command report a warmane player for rule violations. adds them to the global blacklist and notifies moderators..

 ## Permissions